State management plays a crucial role in building dynamic and scalable

 The Challenge

-State management in modern applications often involves balancing simplicity and scalability.
-Common challenges include:
+State management in modern applications often involves balancing simplicity and

 - Managing local and global state consistently.